OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ### via Docker

-(recommended to be installed prior to the tutorial)
+(recommended to be installed prior to the tutorial; if you run the command below again, you should receive the message "Image is up to date for exomiser/exomiser-cli:13.2.0")

 ```shell
 docker pull exomiser/exomiser-cli:13.2.0